jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 ### Matrices

 Matrices are created when we combine multiple vectors with the same class (e.g., numeric).
 This creates a dataset with rows and columns.
 By definition, if you want to combine multiple classes of vectors, you want a dataframe.
-You can coerce a matrix to become a dataframe, and vice-versa, but as with all vector coercions, the results can be unpredictable, so be sure you know how each variable (column) will convert.
+You can coerce a matrix to become a dataframe and vice-versa, but as with all vector coercions, the results can be unpredictable, so be sure you know how each variable (column) will convert.

 ```r